-I’ve been a longtime admirer of the Micuna OVO (I’d be embarrassed to admit how many times I’ve pinned it to my “Baby” board over the years), so when I found out the Spanish company would begin distributing its stunning line of baby gear in the U.S. in the last year or two, I decided to get pregnant immediately.
+I’ve been a longtime admirer of the Micuna OVO (I’d be embarrassed to admit how many times I’ve pinned it to my “Baby” board over the years), so when I found out the Spanish company would begin distributing its stunning line of baby gear in the U.S., I decided to get pregnant immediately.
 Kidding!
 But when I did get pregnant, I knew the OVO was at the top of my list when it came to choosing a highchair, and I can honestly say I’ve yet to tire of admiring in my dining area daily.

 The OVO comes packaged in the cutest cylindrical box that says, “being born is beautiful,” which we’ve since repurposed for storing outgrown clothes and other baby things.
 (It really was too adorable to recycle.)
 Assembling the chair took around 30 minutes and involved a bit of elbow grease and tinkering, but soon enough the seat was ready for display—I mean, use.

 Featuring beechwood legs and accents and an ergonomic plastic seat, the OVO really is a stunner.
 It’s well-sized to accommodate petite eaters (up to 40 pounds) but maintains a modest footprint at about 20 inches x 20 inches, which we so appreciate in our also modest two-bedroom place.
 Many standalone highchairs are far more cumbersome, but the OVO—even without folding for storage—readily tucks into a corner and out the way when not in use.
 (Plus, it looks good doing it.
 Have I mentioned that already?)